ed6095-web/Guidewire-DEVTrails-2026/README.md

 > - All payouts are subject to per-event and weekly caps
 > - Values are dynamically adjusted using risk scoring

+---

 # Weekly Premium Model

-Premiums are calculated weekly to match the worker’s payment cycle.

 | Tier     | Weekly Premium | Max Weekly Coverage | Per Event Cap | Best For |
 |----------|---------------|---------------------|---------------|----------|